ApexAppLabs/hu_counseling_bot/RENDER_DEPLOYMENT_CONFIG.md

 Example: `https://hu-counseling-bot.onrender.com`

 ### WEBHOOK_PATH
 Optional custom path for webhooks.
-If not set, defaults to your BOT_TOKEN.
+If not set, defaults to `telegram-webhook`.

 ### PORT
 Render automatically sets this.
 Do not manually configure unless you have specific requirements.